warriorsabe/FaerieHelper/README.md

 Trigger to change coriolis strength mid-room; can also be used to change direction by changing to or from a negative value.
 Can be enabled/disabled with a flag.

 ### Coriolis Dash Mode Trigger
-Trigger to change how the coriolis trigger interacts with dashes mid-room.
+Trigger to change how the coriolis controller interacts with dashes mid-room.
+Can be enabled/disabled with a flag.

+### Coriolis Direction Mode Trigger
+Trigger to change which axes the coriolis controller applies forces to mid-room.
 Can be enabled/disabled with a flag.

 ### Coriolis Boolean Trigger
 Trigger to modify other boolean values in the coriolis controller mid-room.
 Can be enabled/disabled with a flag.